Living Streets Aotearoa: Main activities

 Living Streets works to develop walking-friendly communities throughout New Zealand and to promote the social, environmental, health and economic benefits of walking as a means of transport and recreation.
 Living Streets exists because the diverse needs and aspirations of people on foot are often overlooked.
 Walking is not consistently or fully integrated into decision-making in transport, urban design, public health and community development planning.
 Submissions on many policies and plans are a key activity and are made to national, local and other agencies to promote walkability and pedestrian friendly environments.

 Promotion of the International Walking Charter has resulted in several local government councils adopting it and agreed Walking Policies or plans.

-A biennial walking conference has been held in 2006, 2008 and 2010.
-The conference was combined with the cycle conference in 2012, 2014 and will be in 2016.
+A biennial NZ walking conference was held in 2006, 2008 and 2010.
+The conference was combined with the NZ Cycling Conference in 2012, with subsequent joint "2WALKandCYCLE" conferences held in 2014, 2016, 2018, 2021 and 2024.

 Biennial Golden Foot Awards have been presented at the biennial conferences.